potpov/canal_generator/README.md

 ```

 ## YAML config example
 Here is an example of a yaml file to use as base_config.
-The following is the yaml file used in the experiment which obtained the best values
+The following is the yaml file used in the experiment which obtained the best values.

 ```yaml
 data-loader: